University of Western Ontario: Campus

 The University of Western Ontario is in the city of London, Ontario, in the southwestern end of the Quebec City–Windsor Corridor.
 Most of the campus is surrounded by residential neighbourhoods, with the Thames River bisecting the campus' eastern portion.
 Western Road is the university's major transportation artery, travelling north to south.
 The central campus, which includes most of the university's student residences and teaching facilities is approximately 170.8 ha.

 The Physics and Astronomy Building is one of several buildings on campus built in a Collegiate Gothic architectural style.

 The development of Western's present campus began in the 1920s.
 Many of the university's earliest buildings used Collegiate Gothic designs.
 As the campus expanded in the late 1960s, the university abandoned Gothic designs in favour of brutalist and modernist architecture.
 In 2000, planning for Western's central campus was re-conceptualized, with the core devoted for only academic buildings.
 The plan saw University College Hill as the focal point, linking the lower portion of the campus with the South Valley.
 The 2006 campus master plan called for the protection and renewed emphasis on Western's Collegiate Gothic buildings.
 The oldest academic buildings within the central campus is University College and the Physics and Astronomy Building, both completed in 1924.
-The Amit Chakma Engineering Building is the newest academic building on campus, opening in September 2018.
-The Western Interdisciplinary Research Building, or WIRB, is the newest building on campus and houses state-of-the art research facilities for the study of cognitive neuroscience as well as the Brain and Mind Institute, BrainsCAN, and the Rotman Institute for Philosophy.
+The Ronald D. Schmeichel Building for Entrepreneurship and Innovation opened in September 2024 and is the newest academic building on campus.
+The Western Interdisciplinary Research Building, or WIRB, houses state-of-the art research facilities for the study of cognitive neuroscience as well as the Brain and Mind Institute, BrainsCAN, and the Rotman Institute for Philosophy.